Youss2f/Jee-Bank-Micro-service/jee 2adc6afdeaf080aca791f9057b49f33b.md

 - Show that you understand **microservice patterns**
 - Be ready to discuss **production considerations**

 You now have everything you need to submit and pass your evaluation.
-All code is tested, documented, and follows best practices from Professor Youssfi's lectures.
+All code is tested, documented, and follows best practices from Professor atertour's lectures.
 Good luck! 🚀